This post was most recently updated on August 5th, 2018

 But these invasive surgical procedures will have many side effects.
 More than that it will not cure the root cause of fibroids and that is why fibroids grow again.

 In view of the above, before going for surgical methods, it is better to explore natural remedies.

-Many health problems can be healed naturally by bringing balance in your body.
+Many health problems can be healed naturally by bringing balance to your body.
 I therefore firmly believe that exhausting natural method is the best option before you go for surgery.

 1.Dietary Changes During Heavy Menstruation